SenalKaranda/MC-Netherwarts/README.md

 # Netherwarts
 A Wizard and Magic themed mod for minecraft.
+Inspired by the wizarding world of Harry Potter.
 Uses the Fabric API.

 # Blocks